seanharrington256/boise_qiime_2022/qiime2_tutorial.md

   --o-denoising-stats denoising-stats.qza
 ```

-Generate summaries of the output stats from that:
+Let's generate a few summaries of this ouput:

 ```
 qiime feature-table summarize \